odin-detector/odin-data/tools/filewriter/Design.md

 The message above will create a new dataset definition within the HDF5 plugin.
 More details of the configuration options of the HDF5 plugin can be found in the specific section below.

-### Classes

-The following classes are used by the filewriter, an a brief description is provided below.
-Full documentation of the classes and methods can be found in the generated documentation for the filewriter.

-- ClassLoader - Generic shared library loader, used for dynamically loading plugins.
-- DataBlock - Allocated memory block used to avoid reallocating memory for each new frame.
-- DataBlockPool - Indexed pools of DataBlocks, manages memory.
-- DummyPlugin - Example plugin that does nothing with frames
-- FileWriter - Specific plugin for writing frames to HDF5 files
-- FileWriterController - Controlling class of the service, accepting commands, managing plugins, shared memory.
-- FileWriterPlugin - All plugins must inherit from this class, and implement the process method.
-- Frame - A lightweight object that surrounds the data.
-Contains a DataBlock retrieved from the pool.
-This ojbect can be created and destroyed, as it doesn't allocate memory for the data.
-- IFrameCallback - Any classes inheriting from this can be registered for callbacks when a new frame is available.
-Shared pointers to frames are added to a locked queue and the queue is read in a separate thread.
-When a new frame is available the callback method is invoked with a shared pointer to the frame.
-The FileWriterPlugin class inherits from this class.
-- SharedMemoryController - Controls the SharedMemoryParser class, and pushes frames to registered callback classes.
-- SharedMemoryParser - Contains specific information regarding the setup of the shared memory buffer.
-Copies data from shared memory into Frames.

 ### Frame Recevier API